NeuroDataDesign/ProgLearn_2021-2022/Mordred_Yuan/Week 4/Notes on Textbook Chapter 6.md

 ### 6.3 Effect of Model Parameters:
-Tree Depth: Deep trees create further splits & smaller Gaussians, therefore overfitting (i.e. fit to the noise) Forest size: Increasing forest size improves smoothness and generalization (even if individual trees overfit)
+* Tree Depth: Deeper trees create further splits and smaller Gaussians --> overfitting (noise)
+* Forest size: Increasing forest size improves smoothness and generalization (even if individual trees overfit)
+* A larger forest helps accommodate for if individual trees over-fit more, which is in part due to the randomness of tree density estimation

+### 6.4 Comparison with alternative algorithms
+* k-nearest neighbor density estimation - RF produces a smoother outcome
+* efficiency - despite the added richness in the hierarchical structure of the density forest, its sampling complexity is very much comparable to that of a random-restart GMM
+* Randomness --> better results, whether it be randomness from the forst model or Gaussian mixture